 // ISO string — the only reliable serialization format

-The Date object internally stores time in UTC but displays it in the user's local time zone.
-This dual nature causes confusion: the same Date object shows different hours depending on where the code runs.
-When you create a date from an ISO string without a time zone suffix, browsers interpret it differently — some as UTC, some as local time.
+The Date object stores time internally as UTC but displays it in the user's local timezone.
+The same Date object shows different hours depending on where the code runs — your laptop in Berlin, the server in Virginia, the user's browser in Sydney.
+When you create a date from an ISO 8601 string without a timezone suffix, the behavior isn't even consistent: Chrome and Firefox have historically differed on whether '2026-05-25' is UTC midnight or local midnight.
+Always include the time component.

-• Use getUTC*() methods when comparing or computing with dates on the server
+- Use getUTC*() methods when computing or comparing dates on the server

 Date Formatting with Intl.DateTimeFormat